What is this workspace template for?

 The Next Step reference is used between processes or step components.
 This allows you to filter away other information for a clear process flow looking at a single process.

 The Data Collected reference is used whenever a process or step collects data for the first time and should be between a step or process name and the related data entity or partial entity (see Master Data).
 This may be from an external database or from the customer/employee directly.
 Whenever you use this reference, you will be prompted in the field section to document the Lawful Basis (explained below).

-The Uses reference is used whenever a process or step uses data that already exists in an internal system, database etc. The goal here is to show were personal data is used from a business perspective and also help demonstrate or explain the purpose for usage.
+The Uses reference is used whenever a process or step uses data that already exists in an internal system, database, etc. The goal here is to show where personal data is used from a business perspective and also help demonstrate or explain the purpose of usage.
 Like the Data Collected, you will be prompted to document the Lawful Basis for this usage.
 The Uses reference should be between processes or steps and data entities or partial entities.

-The Supported By reference is used to highlight the underlying applications (systems, tools etc. see Internal/External Applications ) which are used in the process.
-This will be helpful in maintaining an overview of data transfers, storage, access and security.
-In addition, this overview will be beneficial to understand impact of a change in IT or in your process requirements.
+The Supported By reference is used to highlight the underlying applications (systems, tools, etc) which are used in the process.
+This will be helpful in maintaining an overview of data transfers, storage, access, and security.
+In addition, this overview will be beneficial to understand the impact of a change in IT or in your process requirements.

 Fields contained in this template

 The Lawful Basis field is used to capture the necessary documentation to defend your usage of personal data as referred to in article 6.

 The Responsible field is an email field that provides you the ability to show accountability for the processing of the data in that process.
 We recommend having this at least at the Business Process component level, but it may be valuable to have it on the step level if you are dealing with large amounts of highly sensitive data.
 Another reason for choosing the email field type is the ability to integrate Ardoq for automated and direct notifications for outages and other cases.
 We have also seen people use slack IDs and the like for immediate notifications via an API integration.

 List all your data handling activities: